Fragrant Hills Park Beijing (Xiangshan Park): Travel Guide + Autumn Red Leaves

 - The Ritual of Hiking: Visitors can explore multiple trails, from the scenic “Twenty-Eight Views of Jingyi Garden” to the challenging Incense Burner Peak (Xianglu Feng) — offering both casual walks and serious climbs.

-- Summer brings lush greenery and cool shade, with temperatures 3–5°C lower than downtown Beijing, making it a perfect urban escape.
+- Summer (June–August): Dense forests provide cool shade, with temperatures often 3–5°C lower than downtown Beijing.

 Unlike Western landscapes, Xiangshan emphasizes “borrowing scenery” and artistic conception (Yijing) — blending nature and architecture into one.
 At Yuhua Xiu, ancient pines merge with strange rocks, while Jianxin Zhai (Hall for Seeing the Heart) combines pavilions, water, and reflections, embodying the philosophy of being “crafted by man but resembling Heaven’s work.”